lillee93/Arch_Task/README.md

 - **Retrieval remains the bottleneck**
   Answers are bounded by what is retrieved in `TOP_K`.
 If the correct file is not retrieved (or is retrieved but too large to include), the system is designed to refuse.

+- **Truncation can hide relevant evidence**
+  To avoid prompt overflow and server errors, retrieved candidates may be truncated; this can remove relevant details that appear later in a file, reducing answer completeness.

 ### Part B (Architecture Analysis)

 - **Evidence-only: no method-level refactoring details**